OpenCL/OpenCL/_pages/developer-manual.md

   http://opencl.org/projects/developer-manual/
 published: true
 ---
-Te man-pages of OpenCL are actually the language specifications and target implementers, not developers.
+The man-pages of OpenCL are actually the language specifications and target implementers, not developers.

 This project is to create man-pages for developers, inspired by great websites like cppreference.com.